-If you file your brand name as a word trademark not in a special form (e.g. ABC CAFÉ) then the scope of your protection would include your brand name in any font, colour and/or combination of uppercase and lowercase letters.
+If you file your brand name as a standard character trademark (e.g. ABC CAFÉ) then the scope of your protection would include your brand name in any font, colour and/or combination of uppercase and lowercase letters.
 It is beneficial to have this broad protection since if use a different colour or font to display your brand name, your use of the trademark is still covered by the trademark registration.

-If you do want to protect your brand name in a particular font/style as it has become distinctive of your brand, then you could file for the word trademark in a special form, for example:The scope of protection would cover your brand name in this specific style/font, and therefore the protection is less broad than filing a word trademark not in a special form.
+If you do want to protect your brand name in a particular font/style as it has become distinctive of your brand, then you could file for the non-standard character trademark, for example:The scope of protection would cover your brand name in this specific style/font, and therefore the protection is less broad than filing a standard character trademark.

 Sometimes for cost reasons, you may consider filing the combination of your brand name + logo in one trademark application.
 As previously discussed, it is important to realize that your scope of protection for the composite trademark is limited to the specific arrangement & combination of both features; and the application will not protect the individual components of the composite mark on their own.

 Accordingly, if filing a composite trademark it is important for you to continue to use the exact arrangement & combination of the trademark on your products and in the advertising and provision of your services in the future in order to maintain a trademark registration for a composite trademark.